enebular/enebular-runtime-agent/tools/install/README.md

 The install script also adds the required AWS IoT policies and rules for use with enebular.
 This includes a rule to allow the connection status to be updated when the device disconnects unexpectedly.

-The install script requires access to the following AWS services:
+The install script requires access to the following AWS services.

-- IoT Core - for adding the Thing and associated certificates, policies and rules
+- **IoT Core** - for adding the Thing and associated certificates, policies and rules
-- IAM - for the creation of roles used with rule actions
+- **IAM** - for the creation of roles used with rule actions

 See the *Examples* section below for an example of a command to create an AWS IoT thing.